 How could Angie leave him out here like this?
 What had he done?
 Only, Michael knew all too well what he’d done, or rather who.

 Her?
 You cheated on me with her?
 That’s the best you could manage, was it?

 Thoughts that continued to thunder and roll as Michael stood looking down at Batheba.
 Batheba, lying peacefully undisturbed by all the fuss down the other end of the Capsule.
 So glutted with smug satisfaction she hadn’t heard a thing.

 Before he knew or had planned anything Michael had his hands clamped around the comatose woman’s throat.
 Squeezing and shaking her with all of Angie’s white hot rage.

 Somebody was barking at his shoulder, ‘Michael!’ and ‘Oh fuck me!’
 The crew pushing through the doorway behind him.
 A shrieking confusion of many hands dragging him off Batheba.

 Still trying to work out what was going on, Michael was hauled off and slammed unceremoniously into one of the larger storage lockers.
 Face-first, so that by the time he got himself turned around they’d slammed and locked the door.

 Only now it came filtering through the muddle that Batheba hadn’t screamed.
 Not once, her smile unending.
 And not because she was slavishly eager for any touch of his.
 Fraught needy Batheba had been bereft of warmth long before he laid murderous hands on her.

 In the stillness of the storage locker, Michael’s own thin smile was sliced to pieces by light from the grill.
 Perhaps Angie hadn’t abandoned him after all.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, BP GregoryWrite a Review